Measuring Early Childhood Outside

 - Interviews with key stakeholders to help interpret survey results.

 To date, we have brought together an advisory committee with members from across Canada and many sectors to support this study.
-The literature review and environmental scan are complete and we are currently developing the national survey.
+The literature review and environmental scan are complete and the MECO survey was launched to child care centres across Canada between July and October 2023.
+The results of this survey will be available in Spring 2024.

 Generously supported by the Lawson Foundation, the Lyle S. Hallman Foundation, and the Muttart Foundation